Ubospica/Ubospica/README.md

 Feel free to explore my [CV](https://github.com/Ubospica/Ubospica/blob/master/Resume.pdf) to learn more.
 I’m always open to collaborating with passionate, like-minded individuals.

-**I am open to advising CMU undergrads and master’s students with backgrounds or interests in LLM post-training (especially RL), CUDA, or (ML) compilers.
+**I am open to advising CMU undergrads and master’s students with backgrounds or interests in ML systems and agents for coding.
+Expertise in LLM post-training, CUDA, or ML compilers is desirable (but not required).
 I’m also happy to chat about research and PhD applications with students from underrepresented groups or anyone in need.
 Please reach out by email.**

 Beyond research, I’m a cinephile and a lover of contemporary dance.
 My favorite movies are *Hiroshima mon amour* and *Il buono, il brutto, il cattivo*.
 If you share similar interests, let’s grab a coffee and chat!